-The HDE has number of considerable features of the quantum gravity and has the traits of holographic principle \cite{ref17,ref18}, which states that degrees of freedom is dependent on bounding area instead of volume.
-The reason for flat FRW Universe was not known when HDE was considered in terms of Benkenstein entropy using infrared cut-off with the Hubble horizon \cite{ref19,ref20,ref21}.
-Physicists have taken various entropies with different cut-off scales like interaction between cold dark matter and dark energy or combination of the mentioned approaches\cite{ref22,ref23}.\\
+The HDE has the number of significant features of the quantum gravity and has the traits of holographic principle \cite{ref17,ref18}, which states that degrees of freedom (the actual entropy of a system that has to be stored on some boundary in a holographic scenario) are dependent on bounding area instead of volume.
+The reason for the flat FRW Universe was not known when HDE was considered in terms of Benkenstein entropy using infrared cut-off with the Hubble horizon \cite{ref19,ref20,ref21}.
+Physicists have taken various entropies with different cut-off scales like the interaction between cold dark matter and dark energy or combination of the mentioned approaches\cite{ref22,ref23}.\\

-In the literature \cite{ref14n,ref25,ref26,ref27}, HDE model has been considered widely and examined as $\rho _D \propto \Lambda ^4$, while relation between the IR cutoff L, UV cutoff $\Lambda$ and the entropy S is $\Lambda{^3} L{^3} \leq (S)^{\frac{3}{4}}$.
-So, the combination of the IR cut- offs with the entropy gives energy density of HDE model.
+In the literature \cite{ref14n,ref25,ref26,ref27}, HDE model has been considered widely and examined as $\rho _D \propto \Lambda ^4$, while relation between the IR cut-off L, UV cut-off $\Lambda$ and the entropy S is $\Lambda{^3} L{^3} \leq (S)^{\frac{3}{4}}$.
+So, the combination of the IR cut-off with the entropy gives the energy density of the HDE model.
 The standard HDE model depends on Bekenstein-Hawking entropy $S = \frac{A}{4G}$, where $A = 4 \pi L^{2}$, thus the density is $\rho_{D}= \frac{3c^{2}}{8 \pi G}L^{-2}$, where $c$ is numerical constant.
-The focus must be on this declaration of $\rho _D$ is achieve by consolidating the dimensional analysis and the holographic principle, rather than including a dark energy expression into the Lagrangian.
+It must be stressed that this expression of $\rho _D$ is obtained by combining the holographic principle and the dimensional analysis, instead of adding a DE term into the Lagrangian.
 Because of this extraordinary characteristic, HDE amazingly contrasts from some other theory of dark energy.
 The vacuum energy is associated with the UV cut-off and Ricci scalar, particle horizon, Hubble horizon, event horizon, etc. i.e. large scale structure of the Universe, is associated with the infrared (IR) cut-off.
 The HDE model endures the decision of IR cut-off problem.
-Numerous investigations of different (IR) cut-off's has been done in Refs. \cite{ref21,ref29,ref30,ref31,ref32,ref33,ref34}.\\
+Numerous investigations of different (IR) cut-off's have been done in Refs. \cite{ref21,ref29,ref30,ref31,ref32,ref33}.\\